 Titus urges a pastor discipling a church at Crete to appoint worthy leaders to positions of leadership to replace the corrupt ones.
 It promotes teachings of sound doctrine, one of which is the doctrine of the incarnation of Jesus Christ.
 Paul authored this letter to his friend Titus who also accompanied Paul on his third missionary journey.

 Philemon is addressed to one of the leaders of the Colossian church in regard to his runaway slave, Onesimus.
 It contains themes of forgiveness and reconciliation, reminding us to show the same love to others as God has shown us.
 Paul wrote this letter to his beloved brother and fellow worker, Philemon.
+The name Philemon comes from the Greek word philema which means kiss.

 Hebrews emphasizes the priesthood of Jesus and how he is far superior above any created thing.
 It aimed to persuade those who used to practice Judaism why Jesus is a better covenant, hope, priest, and sacrifice.
 Some say the apostle Paul wrote Hebrews while many believe the author remains unknown.